Cyber and Information Security Technology

 - Program Description

 At ECPI University, your classroom experience is reinforced with hands-on instruction, using the same kind of technology found in the workplace.
 Create and build networks in Windows, CISCO, and UNIX environments, and design and implement network security plans to keep hackers at bay and networks secure.
-Specifically, ECPI’s cyber and network security degree program could teach you how to:
+Specifically, ECPI’s Cyber and Information Security Technology degree program could teach you how to:

 - Maintain network hardware and software